OPTOMETRY MALPRACTICE INDIANA

 - $1,800,000 for an act of malpractice that occurs after June 30, 2019

-If you believe you have experienced dental malpractice with a medical professional in Indiana, look for a law firm familiar with the state’s regulations.
+If you believe you have experienced optometry malpractice with a medical professional in Indiana, look for a law firm familiar with the state’s regulations.
 Montross Miller is based in Indiana and is suited to the best possible settlement for your circumstances.

 CLARITY